 For a long time, I struggled with the thought that I must choose either art, or working with people.
 Experience has taught me, however, that my work as a professional artist, my spiritual path, my writing and the creativity coaching and teaching I do, each nourish each other.

-The way I want to do business
+The way I do business

 Since the year 2016 I have been studying marketing and selling at Heart of Business, with Mark Silver and Steve Mattus, among others.
 The way this company models doing business and teaches it has given me hope for our world, and shown me that it is possible to do business in a way that feels good in my heart, and hopefully yours as well.